Curriculum Intent - What do we hope to achieve?

 Curriculum Impact - How effective is our curriculum?

-The impact of our curriculum will be measured and monitored by senior leaders and subject coordinators who consider and evaluate:
+The impact of our curriculum will be measured and monitored by senior leaders and subject leaders who consider and evaluate:

 - Pupil outcomes